Standard Operating Procedures Review of Investigational Device Exemption (IDE) Application-Specific Issues

 Review of Investigational Device Exemption (IDE)

-The purpose of this document is to describe the process for initiating Clinical Trial Director1 review and collaboration to resolve Investigational Device Exemption (IDE) application-specific issues that persist after multiple review cycles.
+The purpose of this document is to describe the process for initiating Clinical Trial Director1 (CTD) review and collaboration to resolve Investigational Device Exemption (IDE) application-specific issues that persist after multiple review cycles.

 Part of CDRH’s vision includes that patients in the U.S. have access to high quality, safe, and effective medical devices of public health importance first in the world.
 To that end, CDRH has identified as a strategic priority the strengthening and streamlining of the clinical trial enterprise so that medical device clinical trials are conducted in the U.S. in a timely, efficient, and cost-effective manner, while maintaining appropriate patient protections.
 Review of IDEs is challenging given the short review timeline and the significant clinical, statistical, scientific and engineering expertise necessary to make decisions on the approvability of a study.
 CDRH seeks to develop processes to improve efficiency, consistency, and predictability of the IDE process to reduce the time and number of cycles needed to reach appropriate IDE approval for medical devices in general and for devices of public health importance, in particular.